Turn animal by-products into high valuable proteins and Fats

 • Increasing energy independence

-• It helps reduces greenhouse gases
+• It helps reduce greenhouse gases

 Turn animal by-products into high valuable proteins and Fats